aesara-devs/aesara/doc/extending/type.rst

 **Putting them together**

 What we want is an object that respects the aforementioned contract.
-Recall that Type defines default implementations for all required methods of the interface, except ``filter``.
-One way to make the Type is to instantiate a plain Type and set the needed fields:
+Recall that :class:`Type` defines default implementations for all required methods of the interface, except ``filter``.
+One way to make the :class:`Type` is to instantiate a plain :class:`Type` and set the needed fields:

 .. testcode::